karunakadam2003/WIDS_Challenge1/README.md

 ## Goal

-Your goal is to develop a predictive model that can accurately determine whether the Diagnosis Period for a patient is less than 90 days based on the given characteristics and information.
+Goal is to develop a predictive model that can accurately determine whether the Diagnosis Period for a patient is less than 90 days based on the given characteristics and information.

 ## Submission